smallhadroncollider/taskell/README.md

 [A binary is available for Mac and Linux](https://github.com/smallhadroncollider/taskell/releases).
 Download it and copy it to a directory in your `$PATH` (e.g. `/usr/local/bin` or `/usr/bin`).

+### Stack

+If none of the above options work you can build taskell using [Stack](https://docs.haskellstack.org/en/stable/README/).
+First [install Stack on your machine](https://docs.haskellstack.org/en/stable/README/#how-to-install).
+Then clone the repo and run `stack build && stack install`: this will build taskell and then install it in `~/.local/bin` (so make sure that directory is in your `$PATH`).
+Building from scratch can take a long time and occasionally doesn't work the first time (if this happens try running it again).

 ## Running

 - `taskell`: will use `taskell.md` in the pwd - offers to create if not found